 An uneven roofline may mean there's a structural issue that requires professional attention.
 Without taking steps to fix or replace it, a sagging roof will continue deteriorating.

 Your roof absolutely impacts how energy-efficient your home is.
 For example, in the summer a good roof helps you cool your home more efficiently.
-Some materials, like metal, provide superior insulation compared to other types.
+Some materials, such as metal, provide superior insulation compared to other types.
 Another way to improve energy efficiency, and potentially a great use of roof space in Mountain House, is installing solar panels.